 Every time she passes you, it’s your cue to make eye contact.
 However, if she’s looking at you from down the bar, let her look.
 Only glance back once you know her eyes have been on you for some time.
 Many women will be too shy to try again once she knows you’ve seen her looking.

-Once you’ve seen her looking at you twice, the door is open to say hello.
+Once you’ve seen her looking at you twice, the door is open to say hello and give her a compliment.
 If she’s on her way around the room, this is easy.
 If she’s on the other end of the room, you’ll need to go to her.

 Depending on if you approach her or catch her on a walk past, you’ll have to use different techniques to initiate conversation.
 Going over means you’ve made the first move.
 You’ve also invaded her space, so you’ll need to be super polite to not get the cold shoulder.
 In this case, you’ll want to introduce yourself, simply and without unnecessary chit chat.